oneapi-src/historical-assets-document-process/README.md

 # **PyTorch Historical Assets Document Processing(OCR)**

 ## Introduction
-Utilities are accustomed to working with disconnected, antiquated systems and manual processes.
-Over the years, the amount of documentation has increased substantially and accordingly paper base because many systems cannot accommodate the high volume of engineering data.
-On average, maintenance, engineers, and operations teams spend hours every day, more than one workday each week, searching for accurate and up-to-date engineering information, reading through paper-based engineering documents, and maintenance jobs.
-By providing data-driven insights of the assets, AI-powered Intelligent document processing solutions can extend the useful lifetime by several years, minimizing service disruptions and reducing operational costs.
+In the utilities industry, it is common to work processes which are manual, disconnected, or archaic in nature.
+There has been a significant increase in the amount of documentation over time, and as a result, many systems are unable to handle the large volume of engineering data that has been produced.
+Teams across the spectrum of maintenance, operations and engineering spend significant effort - searching for accurate engineering information ,read through paper-based engineering documents and maintenance job postings.
+By providing digitized data-driven insights of the assets, AI-powered Intelligent document processing solutions can minimize service disruptions , reduce operational costs, and extend the useful lifetime by several years (Accruent, [How Utilities Ensure Data Integrity with Document Version Control | Accruent](https://www.accruent.com/resources/blog-posts/how-utilities-ensure-data-integrity-document-version-control), 2023)

 OCR (Optical Character Recognition) is used to automatically scan document images, identify the regions of interest (ROIs) with text and extract the different letters from the ​text detected.